 The recommendation was that George be discharged as permanently unfit though his discharge papers say that he was “no longer physically fit for War Service”.
 He was discharged on the 23rd July 1917.

-His name is inscribed on the Milton Regis War Memorial in Milton Regis near Sittingbourne in Kent.
 Even though he never fired a shot in anger and never went abroad, his name deserves to be honoured amongst all the other men who served throughout the Great War.

 George may have been classed as an “Imbecile” by the army but it is important to put that word in to the context of 1917 rather than present day.
 In today’s more enlightened society, we can help people who may have learning difficulties or slowness in their demeanour, without the need to call them an “Imbecile”.

 It is not at all clear that George suffered from an inherited condition but it is clear that he should never have enlisted, or rather, never have been conscripted.